 The cost of chimney refacing can vary depending on the size and type of chimney you have and the materials you use.
 Expect to pay anywhere from $500 to $3,000 for the project.

 If you want to save money on your chimney refacing project, you can always use our guide on resurfacing a chimney.
-However, it would be best if you hired a professional to carry out the services for you.
+However, it would be best to hire a professional to carry out the service for you.

 Conclusion

 There are many benefits to resurfacing your chimney.
 A new surface will protect your chimney from the elements and improve your home’s value.
-Consult a professional to determine if it is the right option.
+Consult professionals to determine if it is the right option.